SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this exercise, we learn the calculation of the propagation of a
 pulsed light through a thin film of crystalline silicon.
-We consider a
-silicon thin film of 53 nm thickness, and an irradiation of a few-cycle,
+We consider a silicon thin film of 42 nm thickness, and an irradiation of a few-cycle,
 linearly polarized pulsed light normally on the thin film.
-First, to set
-up initial orbitals, the ground state calculation is carried out.
-The
+This exercise should be carried out after finishing the ground state calculation that was explained in :any:`Exercise-4 <exercise-4>`.
-pulsed light locates in the vacuum region in front of the thin film.
-The
+The pulsed light locates in the vacuum region in front of the thin film.
-parameters that characterize the pulsed light such as magnitude and
+The parameters that characterize the pulsed light such as magnitude and
 frequency are specified in the input file.
-The calculation ends when the
-reflected and transmitted pulses reach the vacuum region.

 .. _input-files-5: